 A dog harness is a must.

 You should use a dog harness on your animal if you have a brachycephalic breed.
 These tend to have flatter faces and, therefore, breathing problems.
-Also, a dog harness makes life easier for your darling and the walk around.
+Also, a dog harness makes life easier for your darling when walking around.

 Even if your dog has suffered a collapsed trachea in the past, the dog harness is the favourite.
-This is a condition where the windpipe folds in on itself, causing breathing problems and coughing.
+This is a condition in which the windpipe folds in on itself, causing breathing difficulties and coughing.
 Using a dog collar in such a situation would be counterproductive as it can add further pressure and worsen the condition.

 If your pet struggles with spinal disease risk factors, you can wear a collar to protect your four-legged friend’s neck and back.
 So, at the latest, after a herniated disc or another orthopaedic disease.
 Especially when your animal is older or weaker, you can support it in this way so it can stand up and move more quickly.
 So what does the expert say about a rose gold dog collar?

 Collars are more comfortable.
-Also, you can wear them without being pulled over the head and stay on the dog all day.
+Additionally, you can wear them without being pulled over the head and keep them on the dog all day.
 A dog harness should only be worn while walking.

 The dog collar has a metal ring to which the tax stamp and other tags can be attached.
 A valuable accessory when the cheeky little rascal has strayed from his pack without permission.

-A dog collar is cheaper to buy than a dog harness.
-So, if your pet is still growing, it can make sense to work with collars before putting your dog in a dog tackle when he is fully grown.
+A dog collar is generally less expensive to purchase than a dog harness.
+If your pet is still growing, it makes sense to work with collars before putting your dog in a dog tackle when he is fully grown.

-Furthermore, the dog collar is suitable for trips into the city or when there are crowds of people when the dog has to be held for a short time.
+Furthermore, the dog collar is suitable for trips into the city or when there are crowds of people, as well as when the dog needs to be held for a short time.
 Even if he only needs to be on the leash for a short time and can run free for the rest of the walk, the collar can be a better alternative.

 Wildly, when he rages with his conspecifics, with collars, it does not get tangled as quickly, and the animal does not get caught on trunks or bushes as quickly.